jaz998/Finding-Lane-Lime-Project-Submission/README.md

 Pipeline
 ---
 The pipeline makes a copy of the original image.
 And then the image is converted from RGB to grayscale (one color channel), after which a Gaussian Noise Kernel is applied.
 And then Canny edge dection is applied to the image.
 After that, Hough Transform is used to detect the lines.

-After the detection of the lines, the lines are overlaid onto the original image.
+The points lines detected by Hough Tranform are then separated into those belong to left lane line and those belong to right lane line.
+Then a Least squares polynomial fit are applied to the points in order to draw the left lane line and right lane line.

 Shortcomings
 ---
-In videos, the lines give the impressions that they are flashing, though each lines are detected on each frame - it gives the appearance that lines are dropped on certain frames.
-This is probably due to that the non-continuous lane line lacks the uniformity (e.g. compared to the continuous lien).
+In videos, the non-continuous line sometimes gives the impressions that it is flashing (or shaky), though the line is detected on each frame - this is probably due to there is sudden major change of the line.

-Another shortcoming is that for the second video, the draw_liens function (used to average/extrapolate the line segments) make the continous line a lot longer than the non-continuous line.
+Another shortcoming is that the pipeline does not work on the challenge video.

 Possible improvements
 ---
-For the first shortcoming mentioned above, it may be possible to introduce time delays of line display on each frame to give the visual appearance that the line overlaying is constant.
+For the first shortcoming mentioned above, current frame can be averaged out with previous frame(s) to smooth the non-continuous line.

-For the second shortcoming, it may be possible to introduce lengh limits of the lines so that left lane line drawn will not be much differnt in length compared to the right lane drawn, or vice versa.
+For the second shortcoming, the region of interest may be optimised to fit the Challenge video.
+In addition, color can be introduced as a condition for line detection so the only lines in certain color are detected as lane line.